AliciaMMorgan/cross-industry-pm-playbook/README.md

 📇 About Me

 I'm Alicia M. Morgan—a PMP-certified project strategist with a foundation in aerospace and industrial engineering.
 I began my career leading technical execution, lean manufacturing, and capital improvement projects in regulated, high-stakes environments.
 Over time, I transitioned into nonprofit and education sectors, bringing structured thinking into more ambiguous spaces while expanding my focus on innovation, digital transformation, and strategic program design.
+My work has earned national and regional recognition.
+I’m a Dallas Business Journal Women in Technology Awards Advocate Honoree and have been featured in:

+- 🧠 **PMI Webinar**: Presenter of *Empathetic Leadership: A Key to Effective Project Management* (20K+ views, 4★+ rating)
+- 🎤 **TEDx Plano**: Speaker embracing a growth mindse, innovation and inclusion
+- 🔬 **Society of Women Engineers**: “Women Engineers You Should Know” feature and SWE23 conference inspirational insight sessions speaker
+- 📘 **PM World Journal**: Featured for global project and program management insights
+- 🌀 **AgileCon 2024 (International Institute for Learning)**: Speaker on "Strategic Yet Agile: Leading with Innovation"
+- 💼 **Crain’s Chicago Business**: Featured profile on cross-sector and generational leadership
+- 🌐 **National Informal STEM Education (NISE) Network**: Featured for innovation in science and education engagement

+These experiences underscore my ability to translate structure into strategy, and strategy into scalable innovation.
+Whether leading from the front or facilitating from behind the scenes, I help organizations move from clarity to creativity—without losing business value along the way.

 📌 **Why This Playbook?**